Training and Beyond

 TeachSLOUGH offers excellent training opportunities and career progression for all colleagues.

 With the introduction of Academies, Educational Trusts and School-to-School support, there are many opportunities available offering exciting career progression opportunities within the partnership.

 To maintain the progression of our trainees throughout their career, we maintain our links with our trainee teachers, offering Continuous Professional Development as NQTs, Middle Managers and into Senior Leadership.

-Upton Court Grammar School, the Lead School for School Direct in Slough, is committed to offering unique, bespoke and invaluable Continuous Professional Development opportunities for all colleagues.
-Providing school-to-school support, School Direct key training, NQT training and trainee teachers with the support they need to not only train as a teacher, but to continue to progress throughout their career, the possibilities with TeachSLOUGH are endless!
+Upton Court Grammar School is committed to offering unique, bespoke and invaluable Continuous Professional Development opportunities for all colleagues.
+Providing school-to-school support, NQT training and trainee teachers with the support they need to not only train as a teacher, but to continue to progress throughout their career, the possibilities with TeachSLOUGH are endless!